img

 • Extraction-based summarization – This Natural Language Processing technique does not entail making any changes to the original text.
 Instead, it just extracts some keywords and phrases from the document.

 • Abstraction-based summarization – This summarization technique creates new phrases and sentences from the original document that depict the most important information.
 It paraphrases the original document, thus changing the structure of sentences.
 Moreover, it also helps manage the grammatical errors or inconsistencies associated with the extraction-based summarization technique.
+Having said that, you can look towards an online summarizer to automate both these types of summarization processes.

 1. Named Entity Recognition